-Dance is a universal language, a powerful art form that requires tremendous discipline and offers great rewards.
-Students will learn that a deep commitment to study in dance provides growth in the individual's physical, emotional and spiritual well-being, enhances confidence, communication and a strong sense of community.
+Dance is a universal language that requires tremendous discipline and yields infinite rewards.
+Through a deep and rigorous commitment to their dance studies, students are given the opportunity to develop and grow in their physicality, technical prowess, emotional and spiritual well-being, confidence, kinesthetic awareness, and creativity.

-LACHSA Dance Department offers an intensive pre-professional, conservatory-type training program with a concentration on foundational dance techniques, experience with classic and contemporary dance repertory, diverse dance forms and creative expression through performance opportunities and choreography studies and production.
-The four years of training include the areas of ballet and foundational modern dance techniques, jazz dance, diverse contemporary genres, dance health and injury prevention, classic and contemporary repertory, improvisation, composition, and masterclasses in world dance forms.
-The program emphasizes respect, safety, discipline, techniques, and intellectual development in an inspirational environment.
-The training prepares students to enter directly into university, conservatory or college dance programs and professional careers in dance.
+LACHSA Dance Department offers an intensive four year pre-professional, conservatory-style training program with a concentration on foundational Ballet and Modern dance techniques, classical ballet and contemporary dance repertoire, an array of cultural dance forms, as well as, creative expression through performance opportunities and choreography studies, improvisation, and production design.
+Our dance program currently offers classes in the following areas: Classical and contemporary ballet, Men's ballet, Pointe, Lester Horton technique, Martha Graham technique, Katherine Dunham technique, Jazz, West African, Hip Hop,, Wellness, Strength and Conditioning, Pilates, Yoga, Injury prevention, Improvisation, Choreography and Composition, Dance Pedagogy, and a vast array of Masterclasses with world renowned performing artists and Alumni.
+The program emphasizes excellence, creativity, discipline, equity and inclusion.
+The dance department training prepares students to enter directly into post collegiate dance programs and/ or professional careers in dance.